 Nowadays, many patients now refer to hospitals by searching their symptoms from the internet, from written and visual media, and from social media.
 This situation forces physicians not only to diagnose and treat, but also to help reduce the anxiety caused by incorrect or incomplete information.
 Patients with Achenbach’s syndrome who refer to the clinics are in urgent expectation thinking that there is a blockage of the blood vessels or a blood clot in the finger.
 For this reason, the unwarranted concerns of the patients should be eliminated properly.
 There are many different opinions in the general treatment of the disease.
-Some of these views suggest that there is no need for treatment because of the benign course of the disease, so that only follow-up is sufficient[10,23,24].
-On the other hand, there are publications in which treatment includes sargegrelate hydrochloride, acetylsalicylic acid 81 mg, long-acting diprimadol, heparin, isosorbidedinitrate[8,11,19].
-Even if the etiology was unknown, as a bleeding point was definite we did not apply anticoagulant, antiplatelet, vasodilator treatments unless there is another compulsory indication.
-When necessary, patients were treated with analgesics, or with cream or gel containing mucopolysaccharidepolysulphate; sometimes cold applications were applied or the patient was just advised to rest the diseased hand.
+Some of these views suggest that there is no need for treatment because of the benign course of the disease and that only follow-up is sufficient[10,23,24].
+On the other hand, there are publications in which treatment includes sargegrelate hydrochloride, acetylsalicylic acid 81 mg, long-acting diprimadol, heparin, or isosorbidedinitrate[8,11,19].
+Though the etiology was unknown, if a bleeding point was definite, we did not apply anticoagulant, antiplatelet, or vasodilator treatments unless there was another compulsory indication.
+When necessary, patients were treated with analgesics, or with cream or gel containing mucopolysaccharidepolysulphate; occasionally cold applications were applied or the patient was advised to rest the diseased hand.
 After 2 wk of treatment, it was observed that the patients did not have any complaints.

 Today we know very little about this syndrome.
-Further studies on the disease is important for the future because we know that the disease is on the fingers, the palmar surface, the ankle and the eye, but we do not know whether the brain and other vital organs have the same bleeding and hematoma[7].
-Due to Achenbach’s syndrome, a probable hemorrhage or hematoma in the brain and other vital organs would be life-threatening, so the disease should be illuminated.
+Further studies on the disease is important because we know that the disease is on the fingers, the palmar surface, the ankle, and the eye, but we do not know whether the brain and other vital organs have the same bleeding and hematoma[7].
+Due to Achenbach’s syndrome, a probable hemorrhage or hematoma in the brain and other vital organs would be life threatening, so the disease should be further investigated.

 In conclusion, there is no doubt that many new studies will be done as the awareness of Achenbach’s syndrome increases.
 The etiology and prognosis of the disease is still a mystery.
-It is worrying not to know whether the syndrome is seen in the brain and vital organs or not.
+It is of great importance to know whether the syndrome is seen in the brain and vital organs.
 However, it is relieving to know that there is no proven mortality or morbidity of the disease and that the course of the disease is benign.

 ArtIcle HIghlIghts